truist/reveal.js/slides/LEDs/LEDs.md

 ## Legacy component #1: Dimmers

 * Traditional dimmers work by lowering the voltage.
-But LEDs don't change brightness with voltage changes (mostly).
+But LEDs don't change brightness with voltage (mostly).

 * But you can simulate it by flickering them off and on very quickly!
-So dimmable LEDs have more circuitry to detect the voltage drop and flicker the LED at a corresponding rate.
+* So dimmable LEDs have more circuitry to detect the voltage drop and flicker the LED at a corresponding rate.
     * Dimmable LEDs typically cost ~2x equivalent non-dimmable.

 * But traditional dimmers had an assumed "minimum current draw" of e.g. 30 watts - more than an LED at full power!
 So they often glitch out with LEDs.